Yes. On July 1, Union Gas changed the rates our customers pay. Rate changes include:

 Monthly Charge - The fixed monthly charge partially covers the cost of maintaining a safe and reliable natural gas distribution system.
 It includes things like meter reading, customer services and 24-hour emergency response.

 Union Gas buys natural gas supplies from the market and we pay other pipeline companies to transport the gas into our distribution system in Ontario from where it's produced.
-We adjust the rates we charge our customers for these items quarterly to reflect changed in market prices, which are passed through to our customers without mark-up.
+We adjust the rates we charge our customers for these items quarterly to reflect changes in market prices, which are passed through to our customers without mark-up.
+In addition, there are adjustments for the difference between our forecast for natural gas and natural gas transportation market prices and actual costs, from prior periods.

-The combined impact of these changes for business customers in northeastern and northwestern rate zones is about $1,708 and $2,109 per year.
+The combined impact of these changes for business customers in northeastern Ontario is about $1,689 a year and there is a decrease in northwestern Ontario of about $77 per year.

-Different areas of the province are served by different supply basins and transportation pipelines.
-We buy these services from the market and pass the costs though to our customers.
-As the market costs vary for these services varies by location, the costs can and do differ over time.
-This has resulted in a higher bill impact in northern Ontario than in southern Ontario.
+The southern, northeast and northwest areas of the province are each served by different natural gas supply basins and transportation pipelines.
+We buy these services from the market and pass the cost through to our customers.
+Because the market costs for these services can vary by location, the costs our customers pay can also differ by location.

 You'll see two general types of natural gas rate changes during the calendar year.
 The first type occurs quarterly, on the first of January, April, July and October, to reflect changes in what Union Gas expects to pay for gas commodity and transportation services, as well as differences between forecast and actual costs for prior periods.
 This is shown as a change in the gas commodity and transportation rates on your bill and may also appear as a small change in delivery rates as Union Gas also uses natural gas to power our delivery system.
 These changes, which are passed through to you without mark-up, help ensure that you're billed at a rate that closely reflects the expected market price of gas.